peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 - Positional bias slopes: ±0.0001
 - R-values: ±0.01

-This ensures validation tests the **actual framework code** used during the experiment lifecycle, not a reimplementation in the validation script.
+This ensures validation tests the **actual framework code** used during the experiment workflow, not a reimplementation in the validation script.

 ## Test Status Matrix